Siddhartha587729/Restaurant_backend/README.md

 # Restaurant_backend
-This is a restaurant web application with complete backend integrated.
+This is a restaurant web application with complete backend integrated with MERN stack.